quantum-pixel-team/ARG_0001_app/README.md

 ## Running the `Production` Version in Containers

+1. Go to ecm-docker/dev or pord
+2. Open terminal in that location
+3. Run FE and BE in container `docker compose up --build app api`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.